 Lactose is often to blame for the tummy troubles associated with cow milk seen in little ones.
 While lactose intolerance may become common as we age, according to the American Academy of Pediatrics, it is uncommon before 2 or 3 years of age.

-KABRITA is dedicated to helping parents navigate their child’s nutritional journey.
+Kabrita is dedicated to helping parents navigate their child’s nutritional journey.
 Please visit our blog for additional product and nutritional information.
-And, if you’d like to see if KABRITA Goat Milk Formula* is right for your family, try our special offer!
+And, if you’d like to see if Kabrita Goat Milk Toddler Formula* is right for your family, try our special offer!

 *Not suitable for children with cow milk protein allergy